tmpvar/weld/README.md

       }

 ### I do some crazy stuff in mustache, how do i do that in weld?
-Chances are that you wont need to do anything crazy in weld, it's just javascript, markup and data.
+Chances are that you won't need to do anything crazy in weld, it's just javascript, markup and data.

 ## Debugging
 Debugging recursive data can be a real pain.
 With the `debug` option, you can see everything that happens as the data is recursed, such as elements that do or dont match, their parents, the keys and values, etc.